 Events List Navigation

-In 2014, Thinking on Sunday was launched as a new series of events.
+Thinking on Sunday was launched as a new series of events with different themes to the Sunday Lectures.
 These interesting and stimulating sessions have a talk or presentation followed by Q&A, debate and discussion.
 The speakers are experts in their field, and/or have a passion for subject.
 Especially popular with our ethical society members, Thinking on Sunday is open to the public and promises to motivate and nourish the mind!